-"Our new brand strategy better reflects our business today," said Graybar chairman, president, and chief executive officer Robert A. Reynolds Jr. "We have evolved into a supply-chain powerhouse, offering a wide range of services that lower costs and allow customers to focus on their core businesses."
+"Our new brand strategy better reflects our business today," says Graybar chairman, president, and CEO Robert A. Reynolds Jr. "We have evolved into a supply-chain powerhouse, offering a wide range of services that lower costs and allow customers to focus on their core businesses."

-Graybar has expanded its capabilities in the past decade, the company said, to better compete and to serve its customers.
-The company has enhanced its technology leadership, using information technology and logistics capabilities to raise the bar on performance and value for its customers and suppliers, the company continued.
-In addition, Graybar has completed a zone warehouse strategy that improves its ability to provide backup inventory and hard-to-find items to customers within 24 hours.
+Graybar has expanded its capabilities in the past decade, the company says, to better compete as well as to serve its customers.
+The company says it has enhanced its technology leadership, using information technology and logistics capabilities to raise the bar on performance and value for its customers and suppliers.
+In addition, Graybar has completed a zone warehouse strategy that it says improves its ability to provide back-up inventory and hard-to-find items to customers within 24 hours.

 In announcing its new brand strategy and logo, Graybar pointed to several key improvements it has made recently: